pivotal/docs-tap/app-sso/how-to-guides/getting-started.hbs.md

 Assuming there isn't already a Login Offering you want to connect to, you will want to create your own.

 > **Caution** This `AuthServer` example uses an unsafe testing-only identity provider.
 Never use it in production environments.
-For more information about identity providers, see [Identity providers](../how-to-guides/service-operators/identity-providers.md).
+For more information about identity providers, see [Identity providers](./service-operators/identity-providers.hbs.md).

-## Set Up Your First `ClusterUnsafeTestLogin`
+### <a href='set-up-your-first-clusterunsafetestlogin'></a> Set Up Your First `ClusterUnsafeTestLogin`

-In a non-poduction environment, [`ClusterUnsafeTestLogin`](../../reference/api/clusterunsafetestlogin.hbs.md) is the recommended way to get started with Application Single Sign-On (commonly called AppSSO).
+In a non-poduction environment, [`ClusterUnsafeTestLogin`](../reference/api/clusterunsafetestlogin.hbs.md) is the recommended way to get started with Application Single Sign-On (commonly called AppSSO).

 ```bash